Kitty Duterte: Personal life

 Duterte has cited her mother as a major influence and has expressed interest in pursuing careers in business or law.
-She is also known to be a fan of international pop stars such as Selena Gomez.

-In November 2023, One News reported that Kitty Duterte was in a relationship with De La Salle Green Archers guard Evan Nelle.
-Speculation about the couple’s relationship began prior to the start of the UAAP Season 86 men’s basketball tournament, and Duterte was later seen attending La Salle games in support of Nelle.
+She is also known to be a fan of international pop singers such as Selena Gomez and Ariana Grande.
+In November 2023, One News reported that Duterte was in a relationship with De La Salle Green Archers guard Evan Nelle.
+Speculation about the couple's relationship began prior to the start of the UAAP Season 86 men's basketball tournament, and Duterte was later seen attending La Salle games in support of Nelle.
+By May 2024, Duterte and Nelle had unfollowed each other's Instagram accounts.

-Beginning in 2022, a child named Mira ("Mimi", born 2019) is seen being raised by Kitty's parents, though there are conflicting reports on whether she is her sister or niece.
-She attributes the rose tattoo on her chest to Mira.
+Beginning in 2022, a child named Mira ("Mimi", born 2019) is seen being raised by Duterte's parents.
+It was later revealed that Mira is the daughter of Duterte's half-nephew, Omar Duterte, with his Japanese former girlfriend.
+Duterte attributes her tattoo of a rose on her chest to Mira.

 A week after her father's arrest in March 2025, several of her private Instagram posts involving her alleged use of marijuana were leaked to the public, with the associated phrase "wake and bake" becoming viral.

+Duterte was later confirmed to in a relationship with Vic Singson, the grandson of Chavit Singson and a member of the Ilocos Sur Provincial Board in his capacity as the president of the province's Sangguniang Kabataan Federation.
+Duterte celebrated her 22nd birthday in a hospital and she was visited by Senator Bong Go.

 Citizenship

-Duterte is an American citizen.
+Duterte is a dual American and Filipino citizen, having been born in the United States to Filipino parents.
 In April 2025, she was seen holding a United States passport while outside the Scheveningen penitentiary in The Hague, where her father, former president Rodrigo Duterte, was detained.
 Responding to criticism online, Duterte maintained that she was a private citizen and did not need to explain her citizenship status, emphasizing that she was also a Filipino citizen.